On 23rd June 2016, Scotland voted overwhelmingly (62% to 38%) to remain in the European Union.

-YES Stirling is a non-party campaign, part of the National Yes Registry, preparing the ground for a 2nd independence referendum in Scotland.
+YES Stirling is a non-party campaign, part of the National Yes Registry, preparing the ground for Scotland to take charge of her own governance.

-* Murray Foote, architect of "the Vow" (Daily Record, September 2014), has come out for independence, saying
+* Murray Foote, the architect of "the Vow" (Daily Record, September 2014), has come out for independence, saying,

 "The Secretary of State now says that Westminster can override the Scottish Parliament simply if that agreement is not forthcoming.
 In one statement he has removed the constitutional rules that protect the Scottish Parliament and secure its powers and responsibilities within the UK."